 Prevalence

-• Aboriginal and Torres Strait Islander people are less likely to drink alcohol than non-Indigenous people [42101][39231][34063]
+• Aboriginal and Torres Strait Islander people are more likely to abstain from drinking alcohol than non-Indigenous people

 Key surveys containing information on prevalence of alcohol use are: the National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) and the National Drug Strategy Household Survey (NDSHS) which can be found under publications in this section.
 For a summary of statistical information updated yearly on alcohol use among Aboriginal and Torres Strait Islander people, see also our latest Overview of Aboriginal and Torres Strait Islander health status.